ornellion/100DaysOfCode/overview-round2.md

 A more detailed log can be found [here](round2-log.md).

-Took a 2-day break between days 2 & 3 for health reasons.
+- Took a 2-day break between days 2 & 3 for health reasons.
+- Took a 1-day break between days 25 & 26 for social reasons.

 ## Log